C Container Collection (CCC)

 Deallocation Interface | |

-Deallocate the container. | |
+Deallocate the container or destroy the heap invariants. | |

 ccc_result | ccc_fpq_clear (ccc_flat_priority_queue *fpq, ccc_any_type_destructor_fn *fn) |